North Korean nuclear test site now... a volleyball court?

 The analysts say the games could indicate the test site has "transitioned to a stand-by status" and that personnel were "being allowed some downtime for recreation."

-Or, they say, it could be a "tactual pause" until leader Kim Jong Un gives his orders.
+Or, they say, it could be a "tactical pause" until leader Kim Jong Un gives his orders.

 Just one week ago, the monitoring agency said the site was "primed and ready" for a sixth nuclear test.